KKBS22/About_NetBSD/01_Basics/README.md

 An Operating System is a layer of software that enables a platform upon which application programs can be written and contols the access to the hardware resources that is used by the programs.

+There are a set of rules by which an OS must abide to meet the requirements of the certification.
+This OS standard for UNIX Systems is called POSIX(Portable Operating Systems Interface).
+Which defines the API, Command Line utilites etc, and has developed into what is called the SUS(Single UNIX specification)

 # Basics of UNIX
 The Unix operating system consists, somewhat simplified, of three major components.